ShubhangiKakkar/mgmt6219-capstone-analytics/README.md

 How to Navigate This Repository

-/Dashboard → Power BI dashboard file (.pbix),
+Dashboard → Interactive Power BI dashboard,
-/Report → Final analytical report,
+Report → Final capstone report,
-/Documentation → Methodology and supporting materials, /Visuals → Dashboard screenshots and presentation visuals
+Presentation → Final presentation slides,
+Code → Python Code

 Privacy & Client Note: All data included in this repository has been modified to protect client confidentiality.
 Sensitive organizational information has been removed or replaced where necessary.